 Submit your applications early.
 It takes at least two months to process your application.
 When applying, please take into consideration the time that it will take to make all the necessary arrangements before arriving in LA.

-Submit your application with all the required forms and materials.
+Online application must be received before June 1st or October 1st.
 Incomplete or incorrect applications can significantly delay the process.
 Please make sure that the application is complete and correct before submission.

 CKS Visiting Scholar Online Application